bangbangcon/west/content/_index.md

 Cruz, California, on the campus of [UC Santa Cruz](https://www.ucsc.edu/), on **February 29-March 1, 2020!**

-!!Con West was a pay-what-you-want conference, with tickets that will be available soon!
+!!Con West is a pay-what-you-want conference, with tickets that will be available soon!